SoftServedWeb-com/Variant-Medical-Dialogue/src/app/api/Documentation.md

 ```

 **Response**:
-- availability is only returned if `doctorPrefered` is true else it is null
+- `availability` is only returned if `doctorPrefered` is true, otherwise it is null
 ```json
 {
     "patient": {